18 Amazing THings to do in Bulgaria

 Hike Botev Peak

-At 2376 metres above sea level, Botev Peak is the highest peak in the Central Balkan National Park and home to the highest waterfall in Bulgaria; Raiskoto Praskalo (Paradise Waterfall) at 124 metres tall.
+At 2,376 metres above sea level, Botev Peak is the highest peak in the Central Balkan National Park and home to the highest waterfall in Bulgaria; Raiskoto Praskalo (Paradise Waterfall) at 124 metres tall.

 The landscapes as you hike Botev Peak are diverse and magnificent!
 Endless mountains meet shaded scented forests with streams so fresh you can drink from.
-Imposing cliff faces meet pretty meadows, wildlife and panoramic viewpoints where you can appreciate the beauty of the Balkans.
+Imposing cliff faces meet pretty meadows, wildlife and panoramic viewpoints where you can truly appreciate the beauty of the Balkans.

 Get Lost in Plovdiv's Kapana

-Kapana, or “The Trap”, is a labyrinth of narrow cobbled streets it’s easy to get lost or ‘trapped’ in.
-In the past, it was the centre of Plovdiv’s artisans and today has been restored to a very trendy area filled with hipster cafes, art galleries, boutiques and the city’s best dining and nightlife.
+Kapana, or “The Trap”, is a labyrinth of narrow cobbled streets that’s easy to get lost or ‘trapped’ in.
+In the past, it was the centre of Plovdiv’s artisans and today has been restored to a trendy area filled with hipster cafes, art galleries, boutiques and the city’s best dining and nightlife.

 One of the best things to do in Bulgaria is to walk these vibrant, flag-strewn lanes in the evenings, soaking up the atmosphere.
 The streets are full of rickety tables and chairs with people laughing, eating and drinking.